Shinjini Kundu

-Shinjini Kundu (born 1990) is an Indian American physician and computer scientist at Washington University in St. Louis School of Medicine in St. Louis, Missouri.
+Shinjini Kundu (born 1990) is an Indian American physician and computer scientist at Washington University School of Medicine in St. Louis, Missouri.
 Her research focuses on designing artificial intelligence systems to detect diseases that may be imperceptible to humans.
 She was named one of Forbes 30 under 30, MIT Technology Review's 35 innovators under 35, a World Economic Forum Young Global Leader, and a winner of the Carnegie Science Award.

 Early life and education

 Before completing high school at 16, Kundu would help her father, a computer engineer, take apart computers.
 This influenced her studies at Stanford University, where she graduated with a bachelor's and master's degree in electrical engineering, and served as editor in chief of the university's undergraduate research journal.
 During this time, a class on medical imaging led Kundu into the medical field, where she believed she could use her expertise to diagnose patients faster.
 Kundu enrolled in the Medical Scientist Training Program conducted by Carnegie Mellon University and the University of Pittsburgh.
-Subsequently, she completed her residency and fellowship at The Johns Hopkins Hospital in radiology and neuroradiology, respectively.
+Subsequently, she completed her residency and fellowship at Johns Hopkins Hospital in radiology and neuroradiology, respectively.
 Prior to her doctoral program, Kundu also trained as an Indian classical dancer and performed at Madison Square Garden.